kellsaro/docs/docs/flow.md

     • After process callbacks:
       Algorithms executed after flow processing, execution state is supplied as argument

 >All algorithms involve in a flow should have as parameter the variable: task.
-For more information see: [Algorithm kinds](algorithms.md)
+For more information go to: [Algorithm kinds](algorithms.md)

-Converter flow
-There may be flows that do not have an associated endpoint on which to perform an operation, there are flows in which you want to move data internally, these flows are the converter type, in which we will perform a set of actions based on information that already we have stored.
-To create this kind of flow, we create the flow following the steps mentioned above, we can assigned an event and so, but the Translator it must be of the converter type.